YOLO11 and Vision Transformers based 3D Pose Estimation of Immature Green Fruits in Commercial Apple Orchards for Robotic Thinning: Methods

 and the MAE as:

-where \textit{n} is the number of fruits analyzed, \textit{Predicted Diameter} is the diameter as estimated from the depth maps generated by the DPT and Depth Anything V2 models, and \textit{Actual Diameter} is the diameter measured in the field using a caliper.
+where \textit{n} is the number of fruits analyzed, \textit{Predicted Length} is the major axis length or size of the fruitlet estimated using the depth maps, and \textit{Actual Length} is the major axis length or size of the fruitlet measured in the field using a caliper.
 These metrics, RMSE and MAE, provided a quantitative measure of the model's precision in estimating the pose of immature green fruits based on their size, facilitating an objective comparison between the predicted and actual dimensions.